zydou/arti/doc/dev/notes/memory-limit.md

     #[getter]
     aid: AId,
     // quota we have preemptively claimed for use by this Account
-    // has been added to PRecord.used
+    // has been added to ARecord.used
     // but not yet returned by Account.claim
     //
     // this arranges that most of the time we don't have to hammer a